d-r-n/Beer-Recommendation-System/Car Brand Analysis/README.md

 3. Once you fetch the data, find the top 10 brands from frequency counts.
 You will need to write a script to count the frequencies of words (stopwords should not be counted).
 Replace frequently occurring car models with brands so that from now on you have to deal with only brands and not models.
 You will need another script for this job.
 A list of model and brand names (not exhaustive) are provided in a separate file.

 Task A: Identify top 10 brands by frequency.
-From the posts, calculate _lift ratios_ for associations between the brands.
+From the posts, calculate *lift ratios* for associations between the brands.
 You will have to write a script to do this task).
 For lift calculations, be sure not to count a mention more than once per post, even if it is mentioned multiple times in the post.
-Show the brands on a multi-dimensional scaling (MDS) map (use a Python script for MDS, there are multiple scripts available online).
+Show the brands on a *multi-dimensional scaling (MDS) map*.

+Task B: What insights can you offer brand managers from your analysis in Task A?

+Task C: What are 5 most frequently mentioned attributes of cars in the discussions?
+Which attributes are most strongly associated with which of these 5 brands?

+Task D: What advice will you give to a (i) product manager, and (ii) marketing/advertising manager of these brands based on your analysis in Task C?
+(Assuming positive sentiment)

+Task E: Which is the most *aspirational brand* in your data in terms of people actually wanting to buy or own?
+Describe your analysis.
+What are the business implications for this brand?